Various species have been introduced into Australia from other countries such as cane toads, foxes, rabbits, pigs, cats or dogs.

 Introduced predators can decimate prey populations and even lead to their extinction.
 Introduced animals cause grave damage to our native vegetation and may also compete with native animals for food.

 Managing these pest species is therefore a priority for Redland City Council and the community in controlling the spread and impact of pest species.
-Read about Council’s pest management plan.
+Read about Council’s Biosecurity Plan.

 We're encouraging the community to report sightings of pests through this Redland City Council Online Form or by phoning the customer contact centre on (07) 3829 8999 (8am to 5pm Monday – Friday, excluding public holidays).
 You can also report sightings of pests to Feral Scan.